-I receive many requests for letters of recommendation, and usually end up writing 30-40 letters every year.
+I receive many requests for letters of recommendation, and usually end up writing ~50 letters every year.
 I will only agree to write letters of recommendation after the semester is complete, and I have observed your performance in the course.
 Letters of recommendation are important as you pursue various programs.
 It is in your best interest to ask individuals that know you personally to be letter writers and have verbal assurance from the individual that they can write you a strong and positive letter.

-I require that students earn a 4.0 or above in the course and have a 3.5 GPA overall.
+I require that students earn a 4.0 in the course and have a 3.5 GPA overall and that they have demonstrated course engagement by participating in bonus work and interacting with the instructional team.
 I need at least a six-week notice before the letter is due.
 You will need to submit your CV or resume, a personal statement, a copy of your transcripts, and a completed questionnaire (that I will send to you after I agree to write the letter).
 I will be unable to complete letters if the student fails to submit these materials within 2 weeks of the due date of the letter.